peimengsui/semi_supervised_mnist/README.md

 ```
 to install all the dependencies to run the code in this repo.

+We have added some new classes to transfrom.py for data augmentation.
+So in order to run our code, you will want to replace transform.py of torchvision with the one that under the /code directory.

 To unzip the data being used, please go to the /data directory and run
 ```bash
 unzip data.zip